Ready to stock up your home gym with some bumper plates? Here is a breakdown of the best bumper plates for training at home.

 Iron Bull is another one of my preferred manufacturers of training equipment.

 Iron Bull’s bumper plates, brightly colored and designed for training, are another in a long line of gear that I love from them.
 With an insert that is made of stainless steel, the plates are easyish to slide on and off the bar.
+The Iron Bull Bumper Plates are the current bumpers I am using in my garage gym.

 The shell of the plates is made of a soft and durable virgin rubber that absorbs contact and looks great.
+And unlike some rubber-coated plates, they don’t smell obnoxious when you unwrap them.

 Made to IWF diameter ratings, the plates range in weight from 10 to 55lbs and are sold in pairs.
-While availibility has been limited (like just about every other piece of workout gear since 2020, you can check prices and what plates they have in stock at their website by clicking here).
+While availability has been limited (like just about every other piece of workout gear since 2020, you can check prices and what plates they have in stock at their website by clicking here).

 In sum: Love the colors, love supporting these guys as they make awesome stuff, and love the overall functionality and durability.